-I walk the tunnel like the commoner I am.
+I walk the tunnel, like the commoner I am.
 The sultan withheld the privilege of walking in his footsteps, simply because there are no footsteps.
-His feet floated by serenely in the safety of his no doubt gilded boat
+His feet floated serenely in the safety of his no doubt gilded boat.

 The water palace has three pools, one for the sultan’s children, one for his wives, and a private one for the sultan himself.
-It has a tower to observe the frolicking below, a sauna, and various other rooms to enable the sultan’s aquatic lifestyle.
+It has a tower to observe the frolicking below, a sauna, and various other rooms meant to sustain the sultan’s aquatic lifestyle.

 Hamengkubuwono I had 40 wives.
 If you think that’s excessive, so did his subjects, and over generations, the numbers dwindled.
 Hamengkubuwono II had only 10.
 The current sultan has one.
 That’s in line with the general mores and the laws of modern Indonesia.
 He does not have a private mosque either, he prays in the public one around the corner from his house.
 I hear he does have a pool, but I’m willing to bet it’s no water palace.

 The sultan is of retirement age now, and in a predicament not uncommon for his cast.
 His wife gave him five daughters and no sons, so the next ruler will probably come from his younger brother’s family.
 In his dreams, he may have visions of floating in a gilded boat to the water palace where forty fragrant wives splash about and braid each other’s hair.
 All swooning at the opportunity to give him a son.